Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Bistable dynamics and large-scale structures

 {We further note that in the infinite plane, Eq.~(\ref{eq:NSE}) is invariant under arbitrary rotations, i.e., the problem is isotropic.
 In the periodic square, by contrast, this symmetry is reduced to invariance under rotations by $90^\circ$.
 Hence, the set of solutions in the square domain is also invariant under this transformation.
 This symmetry is broken when the domain becomes rectangular, which is key for the transition from vortices (which are invariant under rotations by $90^\circ$) and unidirectional jets (which are not).}

-The acquisition of statistical data requires a way to quantitatively distinguish the two large-scale structures.
-Thus we define the \textit{polarity} of the flow $m$ in terms of the difference in the mean kinetic energy due to the $x$- and $y$-components of velocity,
+The acquisition of statistical data requires that we quantitatively distinguish between the two large-scale structures.
+Thus we define the \textit{polarity} $m$ of the flow based on the difference in the fraction of kinetic energy contained within the $x$ and $y$ components of the velocity,

 where $\langle \cdot \rangle$ denotes the spatial average over the domain.
-When a pair of circular LSVs is present in the domain, the kinetic energies in the $x$- and $y$-directions are approximately equal ($\langle v^2\rangle \approx \langle u^2 \rangle$), implying $m \approx 0$.
-When jets in the $y$-direction are present, most of the flow is in the $y$-direction ($\langle v^2\rangle \gg \langle u^2 \rangle$), such that $m \approx 1$.
-Similarly, jets in the $x$-direction correspond to $m \approx -1$.
+When a pair of LSVs is present in the domain, the kinetic energies in the $x$ and $y$ directions are approximately equal ($\langle v^2\rangle \approx \langle u^2 \rangle$), implying $m \approx 0$.
+When jets in the $y$ direction are present, the flow is primarily oriented along the $y$ direction ($\langle v^2\rangle \gg \langle u^2 \rangle$), and $m \approx 1$.
+Similarly, jets in the $x$ direction correspond to $m \approx -1$.
 The quantity $m$ has been used to distinguish jets and LSVs in rapidly rotating convection within anisotropic domains \cite{guervilly2017jets} and an analogous measure was introduced in dynamo theory to distinguish between magnetic fields with dipolar and quadrupolar symmetry \cite{knobloch1998modulation}.

-Figure \ref{fig:scalars_time_series} shows a section of the time series of both the polarity $m$ and the nondimensional kinetic energy $\widetilde{E}=E/E_f$, as defined in Eqs.~(\ref{eq:Ekin}) and (\ref{eq:polarisation}), at an aspect ratio of $\delta = 1.07$ and moderate Reynolds number $Re=335$.
-The flow spontaneously transitions between unidirectional jets in the (shorter) $y$-direction, characterized by $m\approx 1$, and LSVs, where $m$ is closer to zero.
+Figure \ref{fig:scalars_time_series} shows a section of the time series of both the polarity $m$ and the nondimensional kinetic energy $\widetilde{E}=E/E_f$, as defined in Eqs.~(\ref{eq:Ekin}) and (\ref{eq:polarisation}), at an aspect ratio of $\delta = 1.065$ and moderate Reynolds number $\R=459$.
+The flow spontaneously transitions between unidirectional jets in the (shorter) $y$ direction, characterized by $m\approx 1$, and LSVs, where $m$ is closer to zero ($m$ differs slightly from zero in the LSV state since vortices in the anisotropic domain are slightly elongated).
 The kinetic energy of the vortex state is seen to be lower than that of the jet, an observation we discuss further below.